-Robert W. Liles, J.D. represented healthcare providers and suppliers around the country.
-Liles Parker attorneys have extensive experience handling complex Medicare administrative appeals.
-Our attorneys have represented Home Health Agencies, Hospice Companies, Ambulance Companies, Chiropractic Clinics, Physical / Occupational / Speech Therapy Clinics, Nursing Homes, Physician Practices (E/M Claims), Psychology Practices, DME Companies and a wide variety of other Medicare Part A and Part B providers.
-Should your practice or clinic be audited by a ZPIC, RAC or PSC, give us a call for a free consultation.
-We can be reached at: 1 (800) 475-1906.
+Robert W. Liles, J.D. is an experienced health lawyer and a former Federal prosecutor.
+He represents healthcare providers and suppliers around the country in Medicare administrative appeals.
+Liles Parker attorneys have represented Home Health and Hospice, Ambulance Companies, Physical / Occupational / Speech Therapy Clinics, Nursing Homes, Physician Practices, Psychology Practices, DME Companies and a wide variety of other Medicare Part A and Part B providers.
+Should your practice or clinic be audited by a UPIC, SMRC or CERT, give us a call for a free consultation.
+We can be reached at: 1 (800) 475-1906

 - HHS Primer: The Medicare Appeals Process can be found at: https://khn.org/wp-content/uploads/sites/2/2016/06/medicare-appeals-backlog-primer.pdf

 - As opposed to claims submitted directly to Part C Medicare Advantage and Part D Drug payors.